SNEWS2/snewpy/doc/paper.md

 The third module, `snewpy.snowglobes`, interfaces with SNOwGLoBES itself:
 First, it can generate either a time series of neutrino spectra at Earth—the “neutrinocurve”—or the spectral fluence.
-The module is then able to run the generated data files through all neutrino detector models available in SNOwGLoBES to compute the expected event rates before collating the output from SNOwGLoBES into a signal data file per detector per interaction channel.
+The module is then able to run the generated data files through SNOwGLoBES, which computes the expected event rates in different neutrino detector models, before collating the output from SNOwGLoBES into a signal data file per detector per interaction channel.

 Instead of using it as a complete simulation pipeline, SNEWPY can also be integrated into other software thanks to its modular design.